 Step 1: Create a new Output Feed

-Step 2: Select file type and enable multiline
+Step 2: Select file type and enable "Have vendors as rows"

 Under File type, select Google Sheets